kasterma/drlnd-continuous/Report.md

 ### Model Architectures

-We have two models an Actor and a Critic model
+We have two models an Actor and a Critic model.
+The actor is a plain three layer model with relu activations after every layer except the last.
+Since we need action values between -1 and 1 we used a tanh activation in the last layer.
+The critic model also has three layers, but the action gets only input on the second level.
+All activation functions in the critic are relu activations.

 ![architecture](images/network_architecture.png)